Resonance: Atomic, particle, and molecular

 Nuclear magnetic resonance (NMR) is the name given to a physical resonance phenomenon involving the observation of specific quantum mechanical magnetic properties of an atomic nucleus in the presence of an applied, external magnetic field.
 Many scientific techniques exploit NMR phenomena to study molecular physics, crystals, and non-crystalline materials through NMR spectroscopy.
 NMR is also routinely used in advanced medical imaging techniques, such as in magnetic resonance imaging (MRI).

-All nuclei containing odd numbers of nucleons have an intrinsic magnetic moment and angular momentum.
+All nuclei containing odd numbers of nucleons have an intrinsic angular momentum and magnetic moment.
 A key feature of NMR is that the resonant frequency of a particular substance is directly proportional to the strength of the applied magnetic field.
 It is this feature that is exploited in imaging techniques; if a sample is placed in a non-uniform magnetic field then the resonant frequencies of the sample's nuclei depend on where in the field they are located.
 Therefore, the particle can be located quite precisely by its resonant frequency.

 Electron paramagnetic resonance, otherwise known as electron spin resonance (ESR), is a spectroscopic technique similar to NMR, but uses unpaired electrons instead.
 Materials for which this can be applied are much more limited since the material needs to both have an unpaired spin and be paramagnetic.

 The Mössbauer effect is the resonant and recoil-free emission and absorption of gamma ray photons by atoms bound in a solid form.